Metadata and File Search¶

-Files can be searched, found and retrieved based on their metadata.
+StrongLink allows to search, find and retrieve files based on their metadata.
 Metadata are stored in metadata fields, e.g. title

 .
 Each metadata field is part of one metadata schema.
-Several metadata schemata might have fields with the same name but with different content.
-Basic file metadata, e.g. owner and size, are automatically extracted from any archived file and stored in the schema resources
+Basic file metadata, e.g. owner and size, are automatically extracted from any archived file and stored in a schema called resources

 and netcdf_header

-detailed below.
+.
+Metadata from common picture, document, video and audio formats are also extracted and written into respective schemata.
 All available metadata schemata, their content and file types on which they are applied are listed in our Metadata schema reference.
+All metadata fields except for fields of the resources

 Searches are defined via JSON-formatted search queries and are performed via slk search